precup/bimon/README.md

 ### How many commits get precompiled?
 You can precompile whatever ranges you choose, every commit or 1 out of every N commits.
 You can also mix and match the two as you like.
-I initially did a 1 in 128 pass to cut down the number of compiles a bit and then did a full pass from 4.5-dev1 back to 4.0-stable.
+I initially did a 1 in 128 pass to cut down the number of compiles a bit and then did a full pass from today (4.5-dev1) back to 4.0-stable.
 The first pass produced ~120 versions, the second ~20,000 versions.
 Doing a hybrid where you do 1 in N for a longer time range and every commit for the last minor version or so also works well; I did that on a second machine.

 ### What's the performance like?
-**TL;DR: I'm averaging 37 seconds and 7.8 MB per version.** A clean build with no flags takes 9 minutes for me, for reference.
+**TL;DR: With the right compiler flags, I'm averaging 37 seconds and 7.8 MB per version.** A clean build with no flags takes 6-7 minutes for me, for reference.

 I wanted to be able to cover everything back to the last major release, which at the moment is 20,000 versions.
 If you're more reasonable and only go back to the previous minor version, this won't be as much of a concern.

 Compiling and storing 20,000 versions of Godot seems a bit ludicrous at first glance.
 However, similar commits build very quickly and have a lot of overlap that compresses extremely well.

-When I first started looking into this, my clean builds were taking 9 minutes.
-The current official Linux build is compressed to about 58 MB.
-Multiplying those by 20k gives you 140 days and 1.2 TB, neither of which are acceptable.
+Multiplying my clean, flagless build (6.5 minutes) and the current official compressed Linux build size (about 58 MB) by 20k gives you 90 days and 1.2 TB, neither of which are acceptable.

-However, reality is much kinder, for once.
+However, reality is much kinder.
 With the right flags and incremental builds, I'm averaging 37 seconds and 7.8 MB per version.
-Multiplying those by 20k gives you 9 days and 160 GB, which is good enough to be usable.
-Extraction times are ~2 seconds on my machine, a little slow but not awful.
+Multiplying those by 20k gives you 9 days and 160 GB, which is a lot more manageable.
 For the ~2500 commits back to the last minor version, that's just over a day and about 20 GB, pretty chill.

 1 in N passes have significantly worse performance on both speed and size because the commits are less similar, so it's hard to justify for small N (<= 8) compared to just compiling everything.